Piotr-Grochowski/eu.blebox/README.md

 - wLightBoxS - Using wLightBoxS you can switch on, off and also adjust brightness of single color LED lights using your smartphone or tablet, also from anywhere in the World.
 It's an alternative in compare with wLightBox (RGBW LED controller) for people who only want to control one color per device.
 - wLightBoxS Pro - turns on, off and dims single-color LED lighting from anywhere, anytime.
 Install the controller in the place that best suits your needs, both indoors, outdoors or wherever you want.
 Use 4 ways to control the device.

+# Remarks
+1. Please set static IP adresses for all your BleBox devices to prevent connectivity issues
+2. To work with automatic mDNS-SD device discovery you might have to enable it in your router and/or access points

 # Changelog
+v.3.99.0
+- new "Add device" process.
+From now on for selected drivers you can select to automatically search for devices using mDNS-SD or to do it manually using user provided IP Address.
+- new integration methods for selected drivers - the user can choose to integrate using traditional polling or by using actions or both.
+- redesigned polling.
+Now you can see on selected devices last poll action in settings (to see if connectivity with device works right), soon you will be able to restart polling if failed.
+- devices with new adding process: actionBox, actionBoxS, airSensor, dimmerBox, humiditySensor, pixelBox, proxiBox, rainSensor, rollerGate, saunaBox, shutterBox, shutterBoxDC, shutterBoxDIN, tempSensor, tempSensorPro, tempSensorAC,  windSensorPro, wind&RainSensor, wLightBox, wLightBoxV3, wLightBoxPro, wLightBoxS, wLightBoxS
+- devices with actions and polling: floodSensor, rainSensor
+- devices with actions only: actionBox, actionBoxS, proxiBox
+- airSensor with new Homey build-in capabilities
+- new unified dimmerBox driver (for v1 & v2), v2 only driver now depreciated - recommended change to unified one
+- unified wLightBox* and pixelBox* flow cards (may broke some flows using old flow cards)

+v.3.14.7
+- tempSensor v2 bugfix

+v.3.14.4
+- tempsensor v2 support

+v.3.14.3
+- switchBoxD quickfix for new firmware

 v.3.14.2
 - rainSensor bugfix